-Many individuals have posted questions using sample selection bias and endogeneity interchangeably or incorrectly.
-I do not intend to single out one individual, but consider the case of the effect on wages of workers of being in a trade union.
-Using a dummy variable to pick up this effect in a pooled sample of union and nonunion workers is inappropriate since workers in unions may self-select and workers being in a union may not be random.
+Many individuals have posted questions using the terms "sample selection bias" and "treatment endogeneity" interchangeably or incorrectly.
+I do not intend to single out one individual, but consider the case of being in a trade union on workers' wages.
+Using a dummy variable to pick up this effect in a pooled sample of union and nonunion workers is inappropriate, because workers in unions may self-select, and workers being in a union may not be random.

 I am trying to relate this procedure with the standard Heckman’s two-stage procedure that uses the inverse Mills’ ratio.
 Any help will be much appreciated.